jonathangeiger/kohana-jelly/guide/jelly.getting-started.md

 # Getting Started

 Jelly is built around a hybrid of ActiveRecord and DataMapper patterns.
 Jelly model instances follow the active record pattern but actually do as little as possible and are as small as possible.
-All loading and listing of models is acheived through a natural extension of Kohana's own query builder which autmatically handles model and field aliasing as well as relationship joining.
+All loading and listing of models is acheived through a natural extension of Kohana's own query builder which automatically handles model and field aliasing as well as relationship joining.

 The basic operations needed to work with Jelly are: